progenetix/progenetix.github.io-legacy/pages/_doc/progenetix-citation.md

 *arrayMap*

-arrayMap project was initiated to build a cancer genomic profile resource where probe-level data are available.
+[arrayMap project](https://github.com/progenetix/progenetix.github.io/edit/master/pages/_doc/progenetix-citation.md) was initiated to build a cancer genomic profile resource where probe-level data are available.
 Now it has been incorporated as part of Progenetix.
 For arrayMap data, the same rules apply: Citation of the article and the website:

 * Cai, H., Kumar, N., & Baudis, M. 2012. arrayMap: A Reference Resource for Genomic Copy Number Imbalances in Human Malignancies.
 PLoS One 7(5), e36944.
 * arrayMap: Genomic arrays for copy number profiling in human cancer: _arraymap.org_.
-Baudis M _et al._ ({{ site.time | date: '%y' }})
+Baudis M _et al._ ({{ site.time | date: '%Y' }})